 So, do I need an EIN as a sole proprietor?

 While you’re not required to get an EIN for your sole proprietorship business, you can gain more when you have one.

-It’s free, simple to obtain, and it gives you the freedom to scale your business.
+An EIN is free, simple to obtain, and it gives you the freedom to scale your business.
 Plus, you’ll save a step or two in the future when your hands are full, helping your business grow.